 CLAN has also encouraged indigenous students to become mentors and recruiters, both on campus and in the remote communities.
 “Initially I tried hiring coordinators, adults, and that didn’t work,” Wesley-Esquimaux said.
 “So I hired kids as ambassadors… 35 kids to enroll their peers.”

 The ambassadors are role models as well as contacts.
-Two of the newest will have videos added soon to the CLAN website.
+Two of the newest have videos posted to the CLAN website.

 Brianna Decontie, now in her third year toward her bachelor’s degree in nursing, experienced a big change when she arrived to attend Lakehead, some 835 miles west from her home in the Kitigan Zibi Anishinabeg First Nation in Quebec.